 Tamara’s career took an entirely different direction after she completed her Linguistics Degree at Tbilisi University and was offered a job as the first female Political Commentator on Georgian Television.
 But this was to finish when she fell in love and married an Englishman who brought her to London in 1990.
 Here she embarked upon a career in the Oil Industry, becoming Vice President of a publicly listed oil and gas exploration company.

-Tamara now focuses on her music and lives in Dorset where she has been inspired by the stunning local coastline.
-She realised that with her classical training and natural talent she could transpose the feelings inspired by the local scenery into music.
-Following an intense period of creativity, Tamara released her debut album ‘ Inflections ‘ in 2016.
+Tamara now focuses on her music and lives in Dorset where her musical inclinations have been reignited and inspired by the stunning coastline and countryside.
+Her classical training combined with her natural talent enabled her to translate the beauty of her surroundings into music.
+Following an intense period of creativity, Tamara released her first debut album ‘ Inflections ‘ in 2016.

-‘Inflections‘ was released by the Stone Record label in 2016 and was nominated ‘CD of the week ‘ by Lady Magazine and compositions from the album have been played on Classic FM, BBC Scotland (Classics Unwrapped) and BBC Solent.
+‘Inflections‘ was released by the Stone Record Label and was nominated ‘CD of the week ‘ by Lady Magazine and compositions from the album have been played on Classic FM, BBC Scotland (Classics Unwrapped) and BBC Solent.
 Tamara was awarded First Prize by The Georgian Composer’s Guild for her work and has performed selections from it at several concerts including one organised by the Duchy of Cornwall.
 Several TV features also followed including CMUSIC TV and Georgian State Television.